Written Assessments

 All written assessments will have some "administration of product" questions.
 In addition your ability may be tested to use SPCs (via the AMTRA version of the Compendium that every candidate should have available for their written assessment until the end of 2024).
 This may be, for example, assessing dose rates, withholding periods, contraindications and warnings or asking you to find a suitable product to match a defined scenario.
 There may be a range of "right answers" depending on the product you choose as your example.

 Other questions test your ability to fully manage the perfect transaction following the SQP Code of Practice.
-Thus we are looking for evidence that what you propose to do in a particular case fulfils relevant parts of the Code.
+Thus we are looking for evidence that what you propose to do in a particular case fulfils relevant parts of the Code – but note that access to the text of the Code itself will not be available in the exam.
+Such questions will be focused on implementation and understanding the role of the SQP in context, and not on knowledge recall – it is not testing remembering the precise text.

 A statement that you would do this (for instance, "I would advise on warnings and contraindications") is not enough.
 The required information relating to the specific chosen product must be given, to ensure you are able to use the SPC to give the correct advice.